 Confirmatory Tests (A) Non-Confirmatory Tests (B) Presumptive Tests (C)

 GC/MS TLC Marquis

 FTIR GC Cobalt Thiocyanate

 GC/IRD Literary References Bates

-Visual/Microscopic examination Duquenois/Levine

-Ehrlich's (LSD)
+Visual/Microscopic examination Ehrlich's (LSD)

 For a conclusive analysis of a controlled dangerous substance (with the exception of marihuana), an analyst needs a positive presumptive or non-confirmatory test that agrees with a positive confirmatory test, or two confirmatory tests that agree.
-Before using the GC/MS or GC/IRD, the sample must first be analyzed on the GC.
-Marihuana requires a positive visual examination, TLC examination, and Duquenois/Levine examination, or a positive visual examination with a GC and GC/MS or GC/IRD that is positive for Tetrahydrocannabinol.

-B. In the analysis of pharmaceuticals, a literary reference is sometimes sufficient to presumptively report results as outlined in DR-5 of the OSBI Controlled Substances Protocol Manual.
+- 1. Before using the GC/MS or GC/IRD, the sample must first be analyzed on the GC. - 2.
+Marihuana requires a positive visual examination with a GC and GC/MS or GC/IRD that is positive for Tetrahydrocannabinol. - 3.
+Original observations must be recorded at the time they are made.
+If an analyst forgets to record an observation, the exam must be performed again.
+The results and new date must be recorded in the casefile. - B. In the analysis of pharmaceuticals, a literary reference is sometimes sufficient to presumptively report results as outlined in DR-5 of the OSBI Controlled Substances Protocol Manual.
 If a literary reference is found that matches the logo on the pharmaceutical and the analyst proceeds to analyze the substance to confirm its identity, then the analyst should conclusively identify the substance.
 If a substance cannot be confirmed, it is not acceptable to simply report "No controlled substances identified."
 If it is not possible to confirm the substance due to a situation like a weak GC/MS or poor FTIR, then the report wording should indicate that instrumental analysis and literary reference indicate that a controlled substance is present but was unable to be confirmed.
 Notes should also be made in the case file as to why the substance was not confirmed, so that when reviewed at a later date, the reviewer will understand why the substance was not confirmed.